tomoleary/tomoleary.github.io/_pages/research.md

 These models are well-known to very challenging both in simulation and in mathematical analysis.

 I developed a new DPG finite element method of the Oldroyd-B viscoelastic fluid model which is both intrinsically stable throughout a broad range of models parameters and studied parameter-dependent adaptive mesh refinement with the method.
-The simulations for this project were completed using the C++ [Camellia software library](https://www.osti.gov/scitech/biblio/1334186), which I assisted in developing.
+The simulations for this project were completed using the [Camellia software library](https://www.osti.gov/scitech/biblio/1334186), which I assisted in developing.
 In collaboration with a new PhD student in my program, I am currently beginning a follow-up project to study goal-oriented adaptive mesh refinement strategies for this model.

 ##### Keith, B., Knechtges, P., Roberts, N.V., Elgeti, S., Behr, M., and Demkowicz, L (2017).
 An ultraweak DPG method for viscoelastic fluids. _J.
 Non-Newton.
 Fluid Mech._, 247:107-122. [[preprint](https://arxiv.org/abs/1612.03124)] [[doi](https://doi.org/10.1016/j.jnnfm.2017.06.006)]